Puy Mary: Geography and geology

 The mountain is an extinct volcano, about 6.5 million years old, which was formed by the accumulation of viscous lava (trachyte).
 It has been gradually eroded by glaciers during the Quaternary glaciation, which explains its pyramidal form.
 Seven glacial valleys radiate from the summit.
 It is accessible starting from the Pas de Peyrol, which at 1,589 m above sea level, is the highest pass of the Massif Central.

 Climate

 The Cheylade valley and the north face of the puy Mary.

 First mountain met by the oceanic disturbances coming from the Atlantic Ocean, the Puy Mary is among the wettest places in France.
 In winter, snow is abundant.

 Flora

 The subalpine stage of the Cantal mounts counts 550 plant species including 130 regarded as fragile (in these species, one counts 60 species which profit from a protection regional or national and 70 other not protected but rare).
-For example, one will be able to find, with a little chance, the following species of high mountain : the saxifrage with opposite sheets (Saxifraga oppositifolia), the saxifrage with sheets of Androsace (Saxifraga androsacea), the verticillate pedicular (Pedicularis verticillata) or the saxifrage of Lamotte (Saxifraga exarata subsp lamottei), the latter being an endemic species of the Cantal and the monts Dore.
-The puy Mary is a top where most of this flora can be observed.
+For example, one will rarely be able to find the following species of high mountain : the saxifrage with opposite leaves (Saxifraga oppositifolia), the saxifrage with Androsace leaves (Saxifraga androsacea), the verticillate pedicular (Pedicularis verticillata) or the saxifrage of Lamotte (Saxifraga exarata subsp lamottei), the latter being an endemic species of the Cantal and the monts Dore.
+The Puy Mary is a mountaintop where most of this flora can be observed.